 Thanks to the generosity of local, state and national grant funding partners, Empath Health and its member programs are able to continue offering exceptional care and services to those impacted by serious illness, ageing or grief, regardless of age, gender, race, ethnicity, religion, sexual orientation, or ability to pay.

-EPIC (Empath Partners in Care) is proud to be among the first round of grant recipients from The Plus Projec+, a partnership with the Community Foundation of Tampa Bay.
-This funding supports the EPIC Generations program to educate the community and respond to the unique challenges and needs of LGBTQ elders in Pinellas County.
+EPIC (Empath Partners in Care) was proud to be among the first round of grant recipients from The Plus Projec+, a partnership with the Community Foundation of Tampa Bay.
+This funding supported the EPIC Generations program to educate the community and respond to the unique challenges and needs of LGBTQ elders in Pinellas County.

 The Pinellas Community Foundation is a valued partner that provides key support for Empath Health programs that serve some of the most vulnerable members of our community.
 Recent support includes: